 Recommendations for planting large soybean seed

 Large seed produces larger cotyledons (seed leaves) than small seed.
 The larger cotyledons are more difficult to lift out of the soil during emergence.
 This may cause emergence problems on fine-textured soils prone to crusting.
-Planting the seed in wide rows is usually beneficial as the soybeans are spaced closely enough within the row to crack the crust.
+Planting the seed in wide rows and increasing the planting rate slightly is usually beneficial as the seeds are spaced closely enough within the row to crack the crust (see photos).

 All soybean seed must imbibe 50 percent of its weight in water during germination.
 Large soybean seed must imbibe more water to germinate than small seed.
 This may lead to delayed or uneven emergence under marginal soil moisture conditions.
 Most agronomists recommend planting soybean seed into at least 0.5 inches of moist soil to promote uniform germination and emergence.
 This recommendation is even more important with large soybean seed.